-Only adverbs should be used to modify verbs, e.g., She spoke seriously.
-However, a modifier coming after a verb should be an adjective if it describes the subject, e.g., The students felt bad about their cheating.
-(The adjective bad describes the students’ emotional state, not the action of feeling.)
+Only adverbs should be used to modify verbs, e.g., She spoke authoritatively.
+However, a modifier coming after a verb should be an adjective if it describes the subject:

 Limiting modifiers include only, almost, even, exactly, hardly, just, merely, nearly, and simply.
 They should fall immediately before the word or word group they modify, according to meaning.
 They should appear in front of a verb only if they modify the verb (e.g., I could hardly move.).
 If they limit the meaning of another word in the sentence, they should appear in front of that word.

-Revised: They saw each other only during meals.
-(Meals are the only time they see each other.)
+- Revised: They interviewed research subjects only during working hours.
+(Working hours are the only time they interviewed subjects.)

 Not is also frequently misplaced, suggesting a meaning the writer did not intend.

-Revised: Even after the suffrage movement, not all women voted.
-(Some, but not all, voted.)
+- Revised: Even after the suffrage movement, not all women voted.
+(Some, but not all, women voted.)

-Dangling modifiers are word groups that do not logically modify anything in a sentence, e.g., Passing the building, the vandalism became visible.
+Dangling modifiers are word groups that don’t logically modify anything in a sentence:

-This modifier (Passing the building) does not name an actor, so readers expect it is the same as the subject of the following clause (vandalism).
-Although vandalism cannot perform the action of passing a building, that meaning is suggested.
+This modifier (Reviewing the transcripts) does not name an actor, so readers expect it is the same as the subject of the following clause (racism).
+Although racism cannot perform the action of reviewing transcripts, that meaning is suggested.
 The writer has left out the word that the modifier is intended to modify, so the modifier is unconnected to the rest of the sentence—it “dangles.”